NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 NuGet should search for files whose names begin with `nuget-plugin-*` by scanning all the directories in the `PATH` environment variable.
 To ensure compatibility across different platforms, the implementation could convert all file names to lowercase before checking for a file.

-- On Windows, NuGet should search for plugins using the `.exe` or `.bat` extension.
+- On Windows, NuGet searches for plugins using the `.exe` or `.bat` extension.
-Given that .NET Tools are console applications, they should have the `.exe` extension on Windows to be considered valid plugins if the naming convention is followed.
+Since .NET Tools are console applications, they should have the `.exe` extension on Windows to be considered valid plugins if the naming convention is followed.
+However, NuGet does not support all possible extensions recognized by Windows in the `PATHEXT` configuration, such as `.vbs` and `.js` files.
+Instead, NuGet runs batch files (.bat extension) in a separate process, allowing customers to invoke other scripts from the batch file.
+When launching a process from C# code, if `Process.UseShellExecute` is set to `true`, Windows can launch files with their associated programs but does not support console input/output redirection, which is necessary for NuGet's communication with plugins.
+When set to `false`, the `CreateProcess` function is used to start the process directly from the executable file.
+This information is relevant in case we consider supporting other extensions in the future.

 - Similarly, on other platforms, NuGet should search for plugins with the executable bit set to identify them as valid plugins.
 This is because on Mac and Linux, executable files typically don't have extensions.